-Science notebook & investigation sheets Students will keep a science notebook that will contain recorded data related to labs, resource information, teaching tips and course discussions.
-(Follow the criteria on the assignment handout.)
-"Notebooks are meant to be tools for students to record both their data and thinking as they work with materials.
-They are utilized prior to the investigation to record the student's thinking or planning; during the investigation to record words, pictures, photos, or numbers possibly getting wet and messy in the process; and after the investigation to help students reflect on their thinking and data in order to share them with others."
-(Campbell & Fulton, 2003, p.
-2) 20 pts for each investigation sheet 50 pts for collection of daily notes and final notebook Readings & written responses (Textbook & Journal Articles) Select articles from a professional journal that correspond with the relevant topics.
+Core Assignments Brief Description Participation Performance includes presence, participation and preparation for group and whole class discussions, and participation in lab activities working cooperatively with peers.
+Focus is on practices and behaviors that allow the learner to grow professionally.
+Science Notebook & Lab Sheets Performance includes organizing science notebook in order to create a useful teaching resource.
+This resource will include handouts, assignments, lab sheets, demonstration lessons and a detailed Table of Contents.
+Focus is on developing a professional resource that can be used to plan and implement developmentally appropriate lessons using inquiry-based activities.
+Readings & Written Responses (Textbooks & Journal Articles) Select articles from a professional journal that correspond with the relevant topics.
 Topics such as constructivism, inquiry-based learning, the learning cycle, using writing in science, authentic assessment, etc. Copy, read, highlight, and write reflective comments in the margins.
 Type a one page reflective commentary based on margin comments.
-20 pts each Midterm and Final A midterm and a final will be given over the course content.
-Approximately 50 pts each Science Unit An inquiry-based science unit will be developed to meet NGSS and CCSS.
+Quizzes & Tests A midterm and a final will be given over the course content.
+Science Unit An inquiry-based science unit will be developed to meet NGSS and CCSS.
 The unit will include: topic research, teacher resources, student resources, and lesson plans following the learning cycle model.
-150 pts Demonstration lesson & group presentation Performance includes working cooperatively with peers to select demonstration lessons around a theme.
+Demonstration Lesson & Group Presentation Performance includes working cooperatively with peers to select demonstration lessons around a theme.
 Each demonstration lesson will foster inquiry.
 Performance will include demonstrating understanding of the concept through effective questioning techniques for creating conceptual understanding and overall explanation of the concept.
 The lesson will be presented to peers and may include a presentation for elementary students.
-Locate an interesting science demonstration lesson (discrepant event), and write lesson plan following the model presented by instructor.
-Send a copy of the demonstration lesson plan to class members and instructor through D2L.
-30 pts for the lesson plan 30 pts for presentation 30 pts for review of peer presentations Field Trip Performance includes interaction with outside agencies to enhance educational experiences for all students.
-Activities at the 50 pts nature centers include the integration of handicapped students into the learning environment, investigating environmental education, and methods of incorporating field studies as an integral part of the science curriculum.
-LiveText Submission All or a portion of the Science Unit will Unit and Program Assessment. be submitted through LiveText for
+Alternative Assignments Performance in the alternative assignments promotes life-long learning.
+The alternative assignments require effective communication related to the experiences.
+Performance increases awareness of outside agencies, materials, and resources.
+LiveText Submission All or portion of the Science Unit will be submitted through LiveText for Unit and Program Assessment.